 God is Creator of all, including us.
 We are created and are living in a created cosmos that God transcends.
 As John Frame reminds us, “Transcendence reminds us of the Creator-creature distinction.”
 And that distinction is important to hold.
 Losing our grip on that distinction results in the reduction of “being” into a unified reality (univocal) with, in the words of Michael Horton, “God at the top and rocks at the bottom, and human souls in between.”
 Dr. Horton adds, “God [is] qualitatively, not merely quantitatively, different from creatures.
 It is not simply that God possesses more being, knowledge, power, love, and justice, but that God transcends all comparisons with us – even those that he reveals in Scripture [emphasis kept].”
 Like Adam and Eve on the day of their creation, we are ontologically separate from God and will be for all eternity (thankfully, He provides a way for His children to be ethically united with Him).
 God is wholly other; His Being is not our being.
 Yet, at the same time, God is also imminent.

 If God were only transcendent, He would be incomprehensible, and His presence would be little more than the looming shadow of a distant divine task-master keeping tabs on His creation from His perch on high.
 Theologian Kevin Vanhoozer puts it beautifully when he writes, “life is divine-human interactive theatre, and theology involves both what God has said and done for the world and what we must say and do in grateful response.”
-In agreement with Michael Horton, “God is not distant, aloof, and uninvolved.”
+This finds agreement from Michael Horton, who reminds us that, “God is not distant, aloof, and uninvolved.”

 Throughout its pages, the Bible reveals the proper tension/interplay between God’s transcendence and His imminence.
 According to one such instance, recorded in the Gospels of Matthew and Luke, not a single sparrow can fall to the ground apart from our Creator’s providence.
 Likewise, as Jesus pointed out, humans – me, you, pizza delivery drivers, and even David Hume – have something as seemingly trivial as the hairs of our head numbered because, being made in the image of God, our worth is incomparably greater than sparrows.
 The Creator of all is actively involved in even the numbering of the hairs of our head.